A ransomware attack on a US hospital network took weeks to recover.

 The fallout ripples through everyday life: canceled surgeries, power outages, water and fuel shortages, food supply disruptions, broken communications, and transport chaos.

-As the number of victims rises, one question cannot be ignored: what does a cyberattack really cost society?
+As the number of victims rises, one question demands an answer: what does a cyberattack really cost society?

 What we do

-Critical Cyber is a global initiative documenting the human toll of cyber threats.
+Critical Cyber is a global initiative exposing the human toll of cyber threats.

 We amplify the voices of people who have lived through and defended against cyberattacks.
-Their firsthand accounts reveal the real-world harm inflicted on individuals, organizations, and communities, and identify routes to improved resilience.
+Their firsthand accounts make the full cost undeniable—and the demand for accountability urgent.

-Our work draws on testimony, research, and collaboration with experts to:
+Our work combines testimony, research, and expert collaboration to:

 -

-with clear insights into the human cost of cyber incidents, making the stakes visible and understood.
+with clear insights into the human cost of cyber incidents, making the stakes visible and actionable.

 -

-through their recovery, building psychological resilience and helping others prepare, respond, and adapt.
+through their recovery, building resilience and helping others prepare and respond.

 -

-through evidence-to-policy design, translating frontline experience into policy and accountability reform.
+through evidence-to-policy design, translating frontline experience into policy reform.

 Healthcare